 - Fitting – The Fitting corresponds to the slope of the simple linear regression between the Normalized spot volume in the sample image and the Normalized spot volume in the reference image, when the fitting line is forced through the origin.
 Optimal normalization should give Fitting values close to 1.

 Images with a high normalization factor will be highlighted.
-It is wise to review the normalization for all images systematically, with the Back and Next buttons, to make sure that high corrections are not due to some bias or artifact in your experiment.
+It is wise to review the normalization for all images systematically, with the Back and Next buttons, to make sure that high corrections are not due to some bias or artefact in your experiment.

 Hovering over a spot will show a tooltip with information about the volumes in the two images, as well as the Volume ratio and Mean volume for that spot (non-normalized).